tyseer2335/Tetris-MIPS-/README.md

 - Use the A, S, D keys to move around.
 - Use W to rotate the piece.
 - Use P to Pause the Game.
-- Graphical interface showcasing the battle progress.
-- Background music and sound effects for an immersive experience.
 ![Gameplay Screenshot](GameplayScreenshot1.png)

 ## Installation